Chart Color Schemes

 Gorokan is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Gorokan's dwelling structures, as per the latest Census, consisted of 78.3% houses and 21.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+Gorokan's dwelling structure, as per the latest Census, consisted of 78.3% houses and 21.6% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 83.2% houses and 16.7% other dwellings.
 Home ownership in Gorokan was at 31.9%, with mortgaged dwellings at 29.9% and rented ones at 38.2%.
 The median monthly mortgage repayment in Gorokan was $1,603, lower than Sydney metro's $1,900.
-The median weekly rent figure in Gorokan was $350, compared to Sydney metro's $385.
+The median weekly rent figure in Gorokan was recorded as $350, compared to Sydney metro's $385.
 Nationally, Gorokan's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing